lemaslab/lemaslab.github.io/about.md

 ---

 ### About us
-We are a group of data scientists with interest in brains and, more general, biomedical research.
-Right at the moment, much of the research in the lab is about deep learning and its applications.
-However, we are now very much interested in causality and its links with machine learning.
+My group is interested in understanding the fetal origins of pediatric obesity.
+Most of the active projects in the lab are related to human milk metabolomics, analysis of electronic health records and the infant microbiome.

 ### Research
 Making sense of data is possibly the biggest problem in Neuroscience and beyond.
 We build algorithms to analyze data.
 We also use theory as well as computational and [neural modeling](https://en.wikipedia.org/wiki/Computational_neuroscience) to understand how information is processed in the nervous system, explaining data obtained in collaboration with [electrophysiologists](https://en.wikipedia.org/wiki/Electrophysiology) and in [psychophysical](https://en.wikipedia.org/wiki/Psychophysics) experiments.
 Lastly, we constrain and develop new technologies aimed at obtaining data about brains.